-1) Helps keep costs low
+1) Help keep costs low

-There are a number of reasons why VoIP ultimately works out to be more cost effective than traditional telecom solutions.
+There are a number of reasons why VoIP ultimately works out to be more cost-effective than traditional telecom solutions.

-First, the main reason VoIP is kinder on the budget is because it takes advantage of a connection that most modern businesses already utilize.
+First, the main reason VoIP is kinder on the budget is that it takes advantage of a connection that most modern businesses already utilize.
 VoIP operates over the same connection as your internet service, meaning no new lines have to be installed, which keeps initial overhead to a minimum.

 Second, another reason that VoIP allows small businesses to keep expenditure low is due to the internet calling capabilities.
 Because calls are made over the internet, it doesn’t matter how long distance these calls are.
 Farewell to long-distance calling fees.

 Third, VoIP aids collaboration, meaning small businesses can operate from any location and save on travel costs.

 Last, VoIP services can easily be scaled—excellent for a young startup with an ambitious growth strategy in place.